 Our series of tutorials for beginners will help you find answers to your questions and get up to speed with OpenStack quickly.

 Canonical also provides Charmed OpenStack – an enterprise cloud platform with flexible technology choices and rich lifecycle management capabilities.

-You can also refer to the following materials for more information on various cloud types and the most popular cloud architectures:
+You can also refer to the following materials for more information: